allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 ---

-As a developer interested in both web technologies and game development I always found myself disagreeing with a large part of articles about using X to solve some problems.
+As a developer interested in both web technologies and game development I always found myself disagreeing with a large part of articles about using a particular technology to solve some problems.
 While such articles are often true, they often skip some important details that make given solution unacceptable in some other cases.
 And in this article I will try to look at immutability in a negative way from game development perspective and how it can affect web services too.
 It is always more fun to look in a negative way at something everyone loves ;)

 So what are these problems:
-1. using the immutable pattern in Java and other languages
+1. how hard is to use immutable pattern correctly in Java compared to other languages
-2. impact on the performance in Java and how other languages deal with it
+2. impact on the performance in Java, and how other languages deal with it

 While I can’t really propose any good solution for these problems I hope I will be able to show you that while immutability is a great tool, not all languages are fully ready to utilize all